diegomrobledo679/open-interpreter-ts/README.md

 You can also launch both together with the `--web` flag or choose "Start CLI and Web Interface" from the menu.
 Use the new `--port` option to specify the web server port (defaults to `3000`).
 A "Start All" menu option starts the CLI, web interface, and GUI in one step.
+Additional flags let you control conversation
+history: `--history-path` sets the log directory, `--conversation-file` chooses the filename, and `--conversation-max` limits how many messages are retained.

 Running `npx cyrah` with no arguments now opens an interactive menu by default.
 Pass `--no-menu` (or set the `NO_MENU=true` environment variable) to jump